 The player must spend Mana to play cards from their hand.
-The Mana cost to play a card is in the upper left corner of the card.
+The Mana cost to play a card is shown in the blue orb in the upper left corner of the card.

-There are four different card types, specified at the bottom of each.
+There are four different card types, specified in the description of each.
 Once their cost is paid for, they enter the play space:

 - Units – Cards that will deploy troops or creatures (usually in the spawn row) to fight for the player, and gather Mana.

 - Fortifications – Cards that create environment structures on the Frontlines.
 Fortifications will not move after placed and do not block either player’s movement, unless it is a WALL.

 - Spells – Cards used for direct damage, debuffs, buffs, and upgrades to existing units and strongholds.

 - Champions – Special units with powerful abilities whose cost is reduced when their stronghold takes damage, and by banking Mana on them each turn